ant-research/AvatarArtist/README.md

 ### Download Weights

 The weights are available at [🤗HuggingFace](https://huggingface.co/BestWishYsh/ConsisID-preview), you can download it with the following commands.
+Please move the required files into the `pretrained_model` directory:

 ```bash
 # if you are in china mainland, run this first: export HF_ENDPOINT=https://hf-mirror.com